-This is common.
-Do not spray or use a bug bomb!
+It’s common to see roaches after an extermination.
+Do not spray or use a bug bomb in the area!
 This can interfere with the exterminator’s treatment and cause any remaining roaches to scatter away from the bomb, possibly causing an infestation in areas of your home where roaches were not previously seen.
 You can vacuum up the ones you see if you just can’t stand them, but don’t use any chemical controls.

-Should I be seeing baby roaches after extermination?
+Should I be seeing baby roaches after an extermination?

-Yes, this is also perfectly normal.
+Yes, it is also perfectly normal to see baby roaches after an extermination.
 The life cycle of the German cockroach (the most common cockroach pest in homes and businesses) is about 100 days from egg to nymph to adult.
 The babies you are seeing are the nymphs.

-At the time of treatment, the babies were likely still in their egg form — a normal cockroach egg sac can contain up to 40 eggs — but not to worry!
-The nymphs are hungry and will eat anything they can – including the bait and dead adults, which are poisoned themselves.
+At the time of treatment, the babies were likely still in their egg form.
+And since a normal cockroach egg sac can contain up to 40 eggs it’s common to see quite a few baby roaches after a cockroach treatment.
+But not to worry!
+The nymphs are hungry and will eat anything they can including the bait and dead adults, which are poisoned themselves.
 They won’t be exempt from the exterminator’s treatment!

-What to do if you are still seeing roaches after extermination:
+What to do if you are still seeing roaches after an extermination?

-Don’t panic – it takes approximately 2 weeks for all the roaches to be flushed out.
-Severe infestations may require a second treatment — your exterminator will let you know if this may be needed.
+First things first, don’t panic!
+It takes about two weeks for all the roaches to be flushed out.
+Severe infestations might even require a second treatment.
+But your exterminator should let you know if this is needed.

-Keep paper and cardboard tucked away, and most importantly, away from the kitchen, especially if it’s wet.
-Wet paper products contain both food and water that cockroaches need to survive, so get rid of it — ideally in sealed bags outside, away from the immediate vicinity of the home.
+Also, keep paper and cardboard tucked away and away from the kitchen, especially if it’s wet.
+Wet paper products contain both food and water that cockroaches need to survive.
+So get rid of it ideally in sealed bags outside, away from the immediate vicinity of the home.

 Do roaches come back after extermination?